 Why Does My Fridge Only Leak Sometimes?

-This is why you might see a puddle one day and not the next.
-This inconsistency indicates that the drainage system needs attention before the partial clog becomes a complete blockage, which would cause a more constant and messy leak.
+For this reason, a puddle may appear one day but not the next.
+This discrepancy shows that the drainage system needs to be fixed before the partial obstruction turns into a full blockage, which would result in a messier and more persistent leak.

 If you’re dealing with a stubborn leak or would rather have an expert handle the diagnosis, Advance Appliance Ltd is here to help.
 Our certified technicians serve Edmonton, Calgary, Red Deer, and the surrounding areas, delivering fast, reliable repairs.
 Book your service online today and let us fix the problem for good.